15Max/AEMutSigExtraction/README.md

 ### Sparse autoencoder
 Sparse autoencoders are designed to learn a sparse representation of the input data.
 This means the model is encouraged to use only a small number of neurons in the hidden layer, leading to a more compact and efficient representation.
 This helps reduce overfitting and enhances generalization.
 To enforce sparsity, we incorporated L1 regularization in the loss function, which penalizes large activations in the hidden layer.

+TODO: add wgat we did in the project

 ## [MUSE-XAE](references/MUSE-XAE.pdf) (N)